Maghrebi Jews: Emigration

-In Algeria, the National Liberation Front fought and won independence from France in 1961.
-After Algeria won independence, the Jewish population of 140,000 began a massive and definitive exodus mainly to France due to increased animosity towards Jews.
+In Algeria, the National Liberation Front fought and won independence in 1961.
+After Algeria won independence, the Jewish population of 140,000 began a massive and definitive exodus, mainly to France, due to increased animosity toward Jews who were given French citizen.

 Maghrebi Jews in Israel

 The early Zionists were majority Ashkenazi Jews who affiliated themselves strongly with Theodor Herzl, the founder of modern Zionism.
-Maghrebi Jews, along with other Mizrahi Jews and Sephardi Jews, did not begin to arrive in masses, though some of the Maghrebi Jews were already in Israel by the 18th century and onwards, like Aharon Moyal who had laid the foundations to Tel-Aviv; in Israel until after Israel was established as a state.
+Maghrebi Jews, along with Mizrahi Jews and fellow Sephardic Jews, did not begin to arrive in masses.
+Some Maghrebi Jews were immigrated to the Palestine region by the 18th century, settling in Jerusalem's Mughrabi Quarter.
+Aharon Moyal had laid the foundations to modern Tel-Aviv-Jaffa before Israel was established as a state.
 The early Zionists tended to be secular, as Zionism (as Herzl founded it) was a secular nationalist movement that recognized Jews as a whole Nation, and saw the Land of Israel as the ancestral homeland of the Jews.

-In the mid 20th Century, the Arab World (in this case North Africa) began to undergo some vast internal changes.
-The notion of Pan-Arabism came about in the earlier years of the 20th Century, and the cultural, linguistic, and political influences of European colonial powers in the region began to sharply decline.
+During the mid-20th century, the Arab World (in this case the Maghreb) began to undergo some vast internal changes.
+The notion of Pan-Arabism came about in the early 20th century, and the cultural, linguistic, and political influences of European colonial powers in the region began to sharply decline.
 As Arab unity increased, so did the opposition to any form of colonialism.
-With this new sentiment, the 20th century North African and Arab countries heavily opposed Zionism and many Arab leaders saw the movement as simply a continuation of European colonialism, due to the vast majority of early Zionist migrants coming from Europe.
+With this new sentiment, the 20th century North Africa Arabn countries heavily opposed Zionism and many Arab leaders saw the movement as simply a continuation of European colonialism, due to the vast majority of early Zionist migrants arriving from Europe.

 Maghrebi Jews have an enormous cultural influence in Israel.
-Falafel is widely known as the National Food of Israel, and due to falafel's origins in the Middle East and North Africa, Maghrebi Jews, along with other Sephardic and Mizrahi Jews from the Middle East and North Africa, played an enormous role in making falafel an Israeli staple.
-Mizrahi music, one of Israel's most popular genres, carries a lot of influence from Maghrebi Jews.
-Some popular Mizrahi music singers of Maghrebi descent include: Eyal Golan, Sarit Hadad, Moshe Peretz, Dana International, Zehava Ben, and Kobi Peretz, all of Moroccan descent.
+Falafel is widely known as the "National Food of Israel," and due to falafel's origins in the Middle East and North Africa, Maghrebi Jews, along with other Sephardic and Mizrahi Jews from the Middle East and the Maghreb played enormous roles in making falafel an Israeli staple.
+Mizrahi music, one of Israel's most popular genres, is influenced by Maghrebi Jews.
+Some popular singers include: Eyal Golan, Sarit Hadad, Moshe Peretz, Dana International, Zehava Ben, and Kobi Peretz, all of whom are of Moroccan descent.

-Religiously, Maghrebi Jews (along with Sephardic/Mizrahi Jews as a whole) are heavily classified as Masortim, contrasting Israelis of Ashkenazi Jewish descent, whom are more secular.
+Religiously, Maghrebi Jews (along with fellow Sephardic/Mizrahi Jews) are classified as Masortim, contrasting Israelis of Ashkenazi Jewish descent (who are more secular).
 Politically, Maghrebi Jews tend to vote Likud.